wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-manager/linux/ubuntu/wazuh_server_packages_ubuntu.rst

 Adding the Wazuh repository
 ---------------------------

 The first step to setting up Wazuh is to add the Wazuh repository to your server.
-If you want to download the wazuh-manager package directly, or check the compatible versions, click :ref:`here <packages>`.
+You can download the :ref:`wazuh-manager package <packages>`  directly, or check the :ref:`compatible versions <packages>`.

 1. To perform this procedure, the ``curl``, ``apt-transport-https`` and ``lsb-release`` packages must be installed on your system.
 If they are not already present, install them using the commands below: